kohr2/llm-code-grapher/docs/phase1_implementation.md

 - **Configuration Management**: Full .env file support and environment variable handling
 - **Error Handling**: Comprehensive validation and error recovery throughout
 - **Test Coverage**: Improved from 57% to 65% overall pass rate
+- **Operation Analysis**: Granular operation-level analysis with flow relationships
+- **Enhanced Parsing**: Single regex pattern with capture groups for efficient operation detection
+- **Flow Visualization**: Complete operation chaining with NEXT, DEPENDS_ON, and CALLS relationships
+- **Business Logic Reasoning**: Language-agnostic business rule extraction and graph enrichment
+- **Separation of Concerns**: Clean architecture separating parsing from business logic reasoning

 ### Current Status
-The system is **fully functional for COBOL code analysis with Neo4j storage**.
+The system is **fully functional for COBOL code analysis with Neo4j storage, granular operation analysis, and business logic reasoning**.
 Users can:
 - Parse COBOL code and extract relationships
 - Convert results to Neo4j graph format
 - Store analysis results in Neo4j database
 - Query the database for complex analysis
 - Use .env files for easy credential management
+- **Analyze individual operations with granular detail**
+- **Visualize operation flow chains and dependencies**
+- **Track data flow between operations**
+- **Query operation-specific relationships in Neo4j**
+- **Automatically extract business rules from code patterns**
+- **Enrich graphs with business intelligence and metadata**
+- **Query business rules and their implementing sections**
+- **Analyze business rule priorities and risk levels**

 ### Remaining Work
 The remaining failures are primarily due to missing core modules and complex test mocking requirements.
 The architecture compliance issues have been identified as requiring major refactoring and have been deferred to a future phase to avoid blocking the MVP completion.